iotempire/iotempower/doc/first-node.rst

     Connect a button usually to D3 (or pin 0 depending on the board) against ground or a button shield (see image) on top of the Wemos D1 Mini.
-    This will be used to set the node into *adopt mode*.
+    This will be used to set the node into *adoption mode*.

 -   Power up your microcontroller via battery or usb power supply (connect it with a USB cable to either of these).